Rahulmk18/Rahulmk18/README.md

 - 👋 Hi, I’m @Rahulmk18
 - 👀 I’m interested in Bioinformatics
 - 🌱 I’m currently learning linux
-- 💞️ I’m looking to collaborate on NGS relates projects
+- 💞️ I’m looking to collaborate on NGS related projects
 - 📫 How to reach me https://www.linkedin.com/in/rahul-kambale-136055162

 <!---